oneshot1900/MuLightDemo/README.md

 After solution made, it came out three activity for me. one is MainActivity which provider taking picture button and viewing list button. the other is ImageListActivity which show list. the last is ImageViewActivity which show the full image.

-For the time limited and the project is juset a small demo.
+For the time limited and the project is just a small demo.
 There are some points to impoved.
 Some are small details:
 1.When user input a name, i should ensure this name is not used, or new file will replace the old file of the same name.